 Walden sought to have all Plaintiffs’ claims dismissed.
 Judge Rubin held “reverse redlining” was a cognizable theory of intentional discrimination under Title VI of the Civil Rights Act of 1964, and that Plaintiffs adequately alleged facts concerning Walden’s targeted advertising towards Black students and misrepresentation of the cost of the DBA program.
 Judge Rubin also held that the plaintiffs’ Equal Credit Opportunity Act claims could proceed under both disparate impact and intentional discrimination theories, holding that the plaintiffs’ discrimination claims were sufficiently connected to the underlying credit transactions.
 Finally, Judge Rubin allowed plaintiffs’ state law consumer protection claims to proceed, holding that Minnesota law should apply and that plaintiffs had stated claims for fraudulent misrepresentation and violations of the state’s consumer protection statutes.

-After Judge Rubin denied Walden’s motion to dismiss, the parties agreed to participate in mediation, and eventually reached a proposed agreement to certify the class and settle the case.
-Under the terms of the proposed settlement agreement, Walden will pay $28.5 million in damages and also make additional disclosures on its website clarifying the median time and expense required to complete the DBA program.
+After Judge Rubin denied Walden’s motion to dismiss, the parties agreed to participate in mediation, and eventually reached an agreement to certify the class and settle the case.
+Under the terms of the settlement agreement, Walden will pay $28.5 million in damages and also make additional disclosures on its website clarifying the median time and expense required to complete the DBA program.

 Impact: Stopping predatory lending in education